dakom/html5-boilerplate/README.md

 5. (Android release-mode only) Setup signing credentials so that cordova can pick them up.
 There are various tutorials out there, for example http://ilee.co.uk/Sign-Releases-with-Cordova-Android

 The native builds end up in cordova/platforms/ios/build/device/[Project].ipa and cordova/platforms/android/build/outputs/[Project].apk

+Testflight requires that you build in release mode (apple requirement)

 _Note: this project does not deal with obb expansion packs for the Google Play Store, nor does it deal with native plugins.
 If your project requires it, you'll need to manually run the cordova packaging yourself - though the prep commands can be leveraged to boil that down to your own one-liner_